wasmerio/ate/doc/design.md

 A measure of portability is the effort it takes to move the software and/or application from one environment to another environment.
-Ideally this should be possibly at zero cost.
-ATE gets close to this idea state.
+Ideally this should be possibly at zero cost, ATE gets closer than most to this ideal state.

 ATE applies the following design constraints:

+* Targets intermediate output such as [Bytecode](https://nl.wikipedia.org/wiki/Bytecode)) in the case of ATE Java is used to generate the Bytecode.
+* Configuration is code and thus portability optimizations applied to code are also applicable to the configuration files themselves.
-* Configuration files distributed with the applications must be the same regardless of which node in the cluster it is deployed to.
+* Configuration files distributed with the applications must be the same regardless of which node in the cluster they are deployed to - hand crafted configuration files are an anti-pattern.
-* DNS of the environment is used to externalize configuration from the application configuration files.
+* DNS of the environment is used to externalize configuration from the application configuration files so that applications become "environment aware" ultimately this is a realization of the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) pattern.
-* Test environments should simulate the DNS entries by intercepting the queries which ensures the environment specific settings the configuration files shipping with the application are kept to an absolute minimal.
+* Test environments should simulate the DNS entries by intercepting the queries and impersonating the results, this ensures the environment specific settings the configuration files are shipped with become immutable-per-release meaning they are shifted to the [left of testing](https://en.wikipedia.org/wiki/Shift_left_testing).
 * The temptation to define environment awareness in the application should be avoided thus eliminating the need for environment conditional logic in the code and custom deployment pipelines for each environment.